Are you planning a trip to Israel? You have come to the right place!

 Traveling to and from Israel

-One thing that those planning a trip to Israel should consider is that security for flights to and from Israel tends to be stricter than average, especially on El Al (Israel’s national airline) flights.
+Security for flights to and from Israel tends to be stricter than average, especially on El Al (Israel’s national airline) flights.
 Whether flying to or from Israel, plan to be at the airport well in advance.

 Crossing the border to and from Jordan